thund3rsh0ck/simple-django-file-server/README.md

 # Django-fileserver-simple
-REALLY simple fileserver to serve files via HTTPS
+REALLY simple fileserver to serve files via HTTPS Admins will have ability to upload files.
+Standard users will only be able to download.

 # Installing
 So first off is to kick off your venv, we are using centos so go to the directory you want to install this in: